-Your boat’s battery is the part that keeps your boat going and your days on the water enjoyable.
+Your boat’s battery keeps your boat going and your days on the water enjoyable.
 If something goes wrong, though, you could find yourself with a boat that doesn’t start, or stranded on the bay.

 So how do you keep your battery in good nick?
 We spoke to our battery expert Alan about how you can keep your battery happy and enjoy more time on your boat.